 The balanced scorecard (BSC) was developed in the 1990s and quickly rose to popularity among organizations large and small.
 The revolutionary management tool shifted the traditional focus on revenue and financial health to a more holistic and comprehensive understanding of a business’s performance.

-Let’s take a look at how a balanced scorecard works and how you can use Lucidchart to make your own.
+Let’s take a look at how a balanced scorecard works and how to create a scorecard using Lucidchart.

 What is a balanced scorecard?